Parambeer/test2/README.md

 # Test
-This is a test site and looks amazing.
+This is a test website and looks amazing.